stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): You can also select which variables and observations are processed.
 - Question (kveng−stat6250): What other statements can be controlled in the PRINT procedure in SAS?
 Like ID, VAR, SUM, etc?
 -*Question* (lwang30-stat6250) : What would the output be if the variable *date* is not specified in the *id* option ?
+- Question (dlee117−stat6250): When producing a list report, if you don’t want to list all of the variables in the data set, can you choose individual variables to show?

 [Course Textbook Chapter 4, Problem 3]
 * *Question (aalshehry−stat6250):* How to use WHERE statement to select multiple values from numerical observations?
 - Question (yzhu12-stat6250): In Where statement, Character values must be enclosed in quotation marks and must be in the same case as in the data set, is that true?
 - Question (kveng−stat6250): Are the text data always in string format which is why we have to use quote?
 -*Question* (lwang30-stat6250) : What are the functions of parentheses and quotation mark in the *where* option ?
+- Question (dlee117−stat6250): When specifying variables with WHERE expressions, what are the two things you must do?

 [Course Textbook Chapter 4, Problem 4]
 * *Question (aalshehry−stat6250):* What will happen if you run a PROC SORT statement without OUT= option?